taichi-dev/taichi/docs/rfc/AOT_and_prod_deployment_for_sparse_quant_mesh.md

     b[I] = a[I] * 4.2
 ```

-It is hard to deploy this code with AOT: `a` and `b` are runtime resources, which will couple kernel invocation of `run` and memory allocation for `a` and `b`.

-It is not a good idea to pack all these things into a module.
-The memory allocation process must be deployed to user applications, which will violate Goal 2.
+It is hard to deploy the above code snippet using AOT, because the static program and the runtime resources are coupled. the run kernel is the static program code, while a and b represent runtime memory resources.
+Assuming we would like to package them into an AOT module, there are two options here:

+1. The logic for allocating a and b is included inside the module.
+Upon the module loading time, they will be allocated as well.
+This is what we want to prevent (violating Goal 2).
+2. The logic is not included.
+However, we still need to include their SNode type information (i.e., the SNodeTree produced by their definition).
+This complicates the AOT solution.

 Notice that a SNodeTree is in fact a type.
 To solve this problem, we need to avoid memory allocation for `a` and `b`, but only keep their types (which is a SNodeTree).
 We can bind the actual physical memory after compilation.